"I am the greatest. I said that even before I knew I was."

 Competing with Honor

-Competition brings out the best in people when conducted with honor.
-The Mature Warrior competes fiercely but fairly.
-He gives his all while keeping his ethical standards.
-He respects his opponents, plays by the rules, and wins or loses with dignity.
+Competition brings out the best in people when it's done right.
+The Mature Warrior competes hard but clean.
+He gives everything he's got without ditching his standards.
+He respects the guy across from him, plays by the rules, and doesn't fall apart whether he wins or loses.

 The Mercenary cheats, lies, and breaks rules to win.
-The Loser won't compete at all.
-He's afraid of losing.
+The Critic judges every competitor from the stands but never enters the contest himself.
 The Mature Warrior competes with both intensity and integrity.

 Competing with honor requires several commitments: